Bobthesnailsu/TeraTheory/Theorycraft/Tables/README.md

+the tables are come from derek code. here is his readme

 # CSV to HTML Table

 Display any CSV file as a searchable, filterable, pretty HTML table.
 Done in 100% JavaScript.